lyubomir-bozhinov/my-manager-readme/README.md

 ### **What Keeps Me Going**
 - Coaching new leaders
 - Untangling ambiguous problems
-- Building systems that last
+- Building robust systems
 - Outside of work: Travelling (sometimes), reading (often), and exploring green spaces with my family

 ---

 ### **Final Thoughts**
 This isn’t meant to be perfect or complete.
-It’s a starting point—something we’ll shape together as we go.
+It’s a starting point: something we’ll shape together as we go.
 If anything here doesn’t sit right, please say so.
-I’m always open to the conversation.
+I’m always open to suggestions.

 *Thanks for taking the time to read this.
 I look forward to hearing your thoughts.*